luapower/ui0/ui.md

 ## Features

-  * OMG widgets!
-    * an editable grid that can scroll millions of rows at 60 fps?
+  * feature-packed editable grid that can scroll millions of rows at 60 fps.
-	 * a tab list with animated, moveable, draggable, dockable tabs?
+  * tab list with animated, moveable, draggable, dockable tabs.
-	 * a code editor in Lua?
+  * highly hackable code editor written in Lua.
-	 * run the demos!
-  * consistent Unicode text rendering and editing with [tr].
+  * consistent Unicode [text rendering][tr] and editing on all platforms.
-  * transition-based animations.
-  * cascading styles with `> parent` and `:state` selectors.
+  * cascading styles.
+  * declarative transition animations.
   * constraint-based, container-based and flow-based layouts.
   * affine transforms.

-## Programming Features

-  * [object system][oo] with virtual properties and method overriding hooks.
-  * layer class containing all the mechanisms necessary for making widgets.
-  * comprehensive event-based drag & drop API.

 ## Example